Home Arrows_Purple copy.jpg Torah Arrows_Purple copy.jpg Lamplighter

 Parsha Synopsis

-The name of the Parshah, "Vayeshev," means "And he dwelt" and it is found in Genesis 37:1.
+The name of the Parshah, “Balak,” refers to Balak, king of Moab, and it is found in Numbers 22:2

 A Word From the Rabbi